alahiff/influxdb-grafana-on-gke/README.md

 InfluxDB shell version: 1.1.0
 >
 ```
-This makes it easy to add an admin user, for example.
+This makes it easy to add an admin user, create other users, add databases etc.

 ## Setup Grafana
 Create a persistent disk to be used for storing Grafana state:
 ```